 The Sexual Rights Initiative is a coalition of national and regional organizations based in Canada, India, Egypt, Argentina that work together to advance human rights related to sexuality at the United Nations.

-The 55th session of the UN Human Rights Council will take place from 26 February to 5 April 2024.
-In this post you'll find information about:
+The 60th session of the UN Human Rights Council took place from 8 September to 8 October 2025.

 Latest News & Resources